dabrowskif/typed-routes/README.md

 # Typed Route Generator for Frontend Frameworks

-This Node.js package provides a route generation tool designed for Front-end meta frameworks that use file-based routing projects.
+Typed Routes provides a route generation tool for Frontend meta frameworks that use file-based routing projects, such as SvelteKit or NextJS.
 It simplifies the process of creating typed route structures by automatically converting file system-based routing into a JavaScript object, enhancing type safety and improving developer experience.

 ## Features

 - Automated Route Generation: Converts the routes (ex. `/routes` in SvelteKit) directory into a JavaScript object, mirroring the file system structure
-- Dynamic Route Support: Handles dynamic, optional, and rest route parameters
+- Dynamic Route Support: Handles dynamic, optional and rest route parameters
-- Multiple Module System Support: Compatible with both CommonJS and ES6 module systems
 - Command-Line Interface: Easy-to-use CLI for quick and seamless route generation

 ## Supported Frameworks